Rules of Procedure (PDF)

 4.1 Roll Call

-Attendance shall be conducted by the Chairpersons by a Roll Call at the beginning of every session, or if it is asked by a member of the quorum.
-Delegates shall establish their presence in the Committee by raising their placards and declaring „Present“.
-The Permanent Members of the Security Council may also declare „Present and Voting“, abolishing in that way their right to abstain in all voting procedures until the next roll call.
+Attendance shall be conducted by the Chairpersons by a Roll Call at the beginning of every session, after a member of the committee raises the Motion to establish the quorum, or to challenge the quorum in case of a fellow delegate returning from their absence.
+Delegates shall establish their presence in the Committee by raising their placards and declaring „Present“ or „Present and Voting“.
+The Permanent Members of the Security Council must declare „Present and Voting“, abolishing in that way their right to abstain in all voting procedures on substantive matters.

-Unless otherwise specified, no motions are debatable and all require a simple majority vote to pass.
+Unless otherwise specified, no procedural matters are debatable and all require a simple majority vote to pass.

-A Delegate may only address the Security Council if he/she has received permission from the Chair.
+A Delegate may only address the committee if he/she has received the floor from the Chair.

-A Speaker may not be interrupted by another Delegate unless the Delegate has risen Point of Personal Privilege or Point of Order.
+A Speaker may not be interrupted by another Delegate unless the Delegate has raised Point of Personal Privilege or Point of Order.

-At any time the Chair may call for members that wish to be added to the Speaker’s List.
-A member may add its name to the Speaker’s List by submitting a note to the Chair.
+The General Speakers’ List is the main form of formal discussion and it creates the framework of the Debate.
+The Debate session starts by opening the General Speakers’ List and it is adjourned by the General Speakers’ List elapsing, i.e. by the absence of speakers on the General Speakers’ List.
+At any time the Chair may call for members that wish to be added to the General Speaker’s List.
+A member may add its name to the General Speaker’s List by submitting a note to the Chair or by raising a Motion to be added to the General Speakers’ List when the floor is opened to Points or Motions.
 The names of the next several members to speak will always be posted for the convenience of the Committee.

-No delegate may address a session without having previously obtained the permission of the Chair.
+No delegate may address a session without having previously obtained the floor from the Chair.

 A Chair may call a Delegate to order if his/her speech is not relevant to the subject matter being discussed.

-Only during substantive formal debate a Delegate yields any remaining time at the end of his/her speech in one of the following manners:
+Only during the General Speakers’ List Delegate yields any remaining time at the end of his/her speech in one of the following manners:

 Delegates wishing to ask questions shall raise their placards and wait to be recognized by the Chair.
 The Chair shall rule questions that are rhetorical, leading or not relevant to the Speaker’s speech out of order.
 Only the Speaker’s answer shall be deducted from the remaining speaking time.